ArduPilot/ardupilot_wiki/dev/source/docs/trademark.rst

 If you have any further questions about using ArduPilot on your product, please get in touch with Andrew Tridgell or Randy Mackay through one of the methods listed on our `Contact Us page <http://ardupilot.org/copter/docs/common-contact-us.html>`__.

 Below is the logo we use.
-An equivalent .ai file can also be provided.
+Other file types are available `here <https://github.com/ArduPilot/ardupilot_wiki/tree/master/logos>`__.

 .. image:: ../images/logos/ardupilot_logo.jpg
     :target: ../_images/ardupilot_logo.jpg